 Here is a nutrition breakdown of some of the most popular plant-based butter brands:

-Earth Balance Vegan Buttery Sticks use olive oils as their main butter base, combined with a blend of other plant-based ingredients, including soy lecithin and canola oil.
+Earth Balance Vegan Buttery Sticks use olive oils as their main butter base, combined with a blend of other plant-based ingredients, including sunflower lecithin and canola oil.

 One tablespoon of this vegan butter is a healthy 100 calories and contains 11 grams of fat, with 3.5 grams of this being saturated fat.
 This non-dairy butter has zero cholesterol.